Cuisenaire rods: History

 Gattegno formed the Cuisenaire Company in Reading, England, in 1954, and by the end of the 1950s, Cuisenaire rods had been adopted by teachers in 10,000 schools in more than a hundred countries.
 The rods received wide use in the 1960s and 1970s.
-In 2000, the United States-based company Educational Teaching Aids (ETA) acquired the US Cuisenaire Company and formed ETA/Cuisenaire to sell Cuisenaire rods-related material.
+In 2000, the United States–based company Educational Teaching Aids (ETA) acquired the US Cuisenaire Company and formed ETA/Cuisenaire to sell Cuisenaire rods-related material.
 In 2004, Cuisenaire rods were featured in an exhibition of paintings and sculptures by New Zealand artist Michael Parekowhai.

 Rods

-Another arrangement, common in Eastern Europe, extended by two large (10+ cm) sizes of rods, is the following:

 Use in mathematics teaching

-The rods are used in teaching a variety of mathematical ideas, and with a wide age range of learners.
+The rods are used in teaching a variety of mathematical concepts, and with a wide age range of learners.
 Topics they are used for include: